rayray199085/Offer-Mate/README.md

 # Offer Mate

-An iOS app using SwiftUI
+An iOS app for iOS 16.0+

 ## Description